-Institute of Health and Health Policy Research project information
+Institute of Health, Health Policy and Social Care Research

-The institute has a number of COVID-19 related studies underway.
-The following study, which commenced in early May 2020, is looking to recruit family carers who have a relative permanently living in a UK care home.
-A summary of this study is listed below, if you would like to be involved or have questions about the study please contact the study team, Dr Kathryn Hinsliff-Smith or Professor Jayne Brown by email firstname.lastname@example.org.
+The Institute of Health, Health Policy and Social Care Research has conducted a number of COVID-19 related studies.
+The following study, which commenced in early May 2020, recruited family carers who have a relative permanently living in a UK care home.
+A summary of this study is provided below along with the current outputs.
+This study is led by Associate Professor Dr Kathryn Hinsliff-Smith E: Kathryn.email@example.com

 Centre for LGBTQ research

 LGBTQ+ people living with dementia: An under-served population Cousins, E., de Vries, K. and Harrison Dening, K. (2020) LGBTQ+ people living with dementia: An under-served population, British Journal of Neuroscience Nursing, 16 (5).

 “More Than A Diagnosis”: Promoting Good Outcomes in LGBT Cancer Care: a qualitative study of patients’ experiences and professionals’ interactions in clinical oncology.
 Funded by Macmillan Cancer Support Professor Julie Fish.

 All the lonely people, where do they all belong?
 Exploring loneliness and belonging in LGBT communities School of Applied Social Sciences funding Professor Julie Fish.

 Lesbian, Gay, Bisexual and Transgender (LGBT) Sex-Work Migration and Health Implications British Academy: SG162768 Dr Zowie Davy.

 School Cultures and Gender Variant Children: Parents’ and Guardians’ Perspectives, VC2020 Research Fund Dr Zowie Davy.